SergioRAgostinho/just-a-spoonful/README.md

 ## Announcements

+#### December 21th 2021

+I've released the necessary models and script to generate the results from the DCP initialization experiment (Table 4).
+To do so, I had to include all pretrained models into the current model pack, which severely increased the list of models being distributed and the repository size.
+(60MB -> ~900MB)

 #### December 20th 2021

 I've started releasing modifications to the original DCP project in order to reproduce paper results.
 The new fork is located at https://github.com/SergioRAgostinho/dcp.git.
 I will prioritize reproducing all results first before moving into training code.